Table of Contents

 A small study in which eight men drank 300ml of watermelon juice daily for two weeks showed increased bioavailability of NO.

-A 2017 study suggested increased watermelon intake boosts nitric oxide levels, which may improve athletic performance and promote healthy blood pressure and blood flow.
+A 2017 review suggested increased watermelon intake boosts nitric oxide levels, which may support higher athletic performance and promote healthy blood pressure and blood flow.

 Watermelon has also been shown to aid post-workout recovery.